Polycystic Ovarian Syndrome (PCOS)

 - Elevated androgen levels: This may be detected by carrying out blood tests (to measure the level of certain hormones) or by the symptoms already described (acne, hirsutism, increased oil secretion of the skin and scalp).

-- Polycystic ovaries: Are only detectable by means of an ultrasound.
-This condition is when the ovaries have an abnormally high number of small follicles (fluid-containing sacs in the ovary, in which the eggs grow and mature).
+- Polycystic ovaries: These are only detectable utilizing an ultrasound.
+This condition is when the ovaries have an abnormally high number of small follicles (fluid-containing sacs in the ovary where the eggs grow and mature).

 What are the fertility treatments for a woman with Polycystic Ovary Syndrome?

-Women with PCOS and infertility have a very good prognosis.
-They can generally achieve pregnancy with low complexity reproductive treatments.
+Women with PCOS and infertility have an excellent prognosis.
+They can generally achieve pregnancy with low-complexity reproductive treatments.
 However, the first course of action is the implementation of healthy lifestyle habits, which include taking insulin resistance and its consequences into account.

-There are also oral medications that can be used to induce ovulation such as Clomiphene Citrate; or injectable medications such as follicle stimulating hormone (FSH), which have given excellent results regarding pregnancy in women with PCOS.
+There are also oral medications used to induce ovulation, such as Clomiphene Citrate, or injectable medications, such as follicle-stimulating hormone (FSH), which have given excellent results regarding pregnancy in women with PCOS.

 Occasionally medications that increase insulin sensitivity, such as Metformin, are required.
-A surgical treatment called laparoscopic ovarian drilling has also been used which, in skilled hands and carried out on a patient suitable for such a procedure, can improve insulin resistance, resume ovulation or improve response to ovulation inducers.
+A surgical treatment called laparoscopic ovarian drilling has also been used.
+When this procedure is carried out by skilled hands and on a patient suitable for such procedure, it improves insulin resistance, resumes ovulation, or improves response to ovulation inducers.